W3Techs

 Technologies > Site Elements > HTTP Strict Transport Security > by Image File Formats

-Usage of HTTP Strict Transport Security broken down by image file formats
+Usage of HTTP Strict Transport Security as site element broken down by image file formats

 This diagram shows the percentages of websites using HTTP Strict Transport Security broken down by image file formats.
 See technologies overview for explanations on the methodologies used in the surveys.